perak/meteor-joins/README.md

 `Collection.genericJoin(collectionNameField, foreignKey, containerField)`

-- `collectionNameField` field name in which foreign collection name is stored
+- `collectionNameField` field name (from this collection) in which foreign collection name is stored
 - `foreignKey` field name where foreign document _id is stored
-- `containerField` field name where to store foreign document
+- `containerField` field name where to store joined foreign document

 Collection.publishJoinedCursors